getvictor/website/content/posts/webhook-flow-with-tines/index.md

 In this article, we will build a webhook flow with Tines.
 When a device has an outdated OS version, Tines will receive a webhook callback from Fleet.
 Tines will then send an MDM (Mobile Device Management) command to the device to update the device's OS version.

 Fleet will send a callback via its calendar integration feature.
-Fleet can put a "Downtime" event on the device user's calendar.
+Fleet can put a "System Maintenance" event on the device user's calendar.
 This event warns the device owner that their computer will be restarted to remediate one or more failing policies.
 During the calendar event time, Fleet sends a webhook.
 The IT admin must set up a flow to remediate the failing policy.
 This article is an example of one such flow.

 ## Getting started -- webhook action